jundalisay/superb/content/en/research/constitutions/eu/protocols/part-10.md

 State concerned has had an average nominal long-term interest rate that does not exceed by more than 2 percentage points that of, at most, the three best performing Member States in terms of price stability.
-Interest rates shall be measured on the basis of long-term government bonds or comparable securities, taking into account differences in national definitions.954393_TRAITE_EN_301_350 12-01-2005
+Interest rates shall be measured on the basis of long-term government bonds or comparable securities, taking into account differences in national definitions.
-15:57
-Pagina 347
-Treaty establishing a Constitution for Europe
-347

 Article 5
 The statistical data to be used for the application of this Protocol shall be provided by the Commission.

 Article 6

 The Council shall, acting unanimously on a proposal from the Commission and after consulting the European Parliament, the European Central Bank, and the Economic and Financial Committee referred to in Article 3-192 of the Constitution, adopt appropriate provisions to lay down the details of the convergence criteria referred to in Article 3-198 of the Constitution, which shall then replace this Protocol.

-12. PROTOCOL ON THE EURO GROUP
+## 12 PROTOCOL ON THE EURO GROUP

 <!-- THE HIGH CONTRACTING PARTIES,
 DESIRING to promote conditions for stronger economic growth in the European Union and, to that end, to develop